Notting Hill Carnival: Culture of the carnival

 The authors of the same article further explain how Notting Hill Carnival also creates "territory".
 The parade route portion of the Carnival is where carnival floats play both recorded and live music and circulate the street, visualizing the boundaries of Carnival and marking its territory.
 The circulating movement of the Carnival parade is also an extending of space through sound.
 Territorializing the space through sounds of African beats, such as the pan, fosters a sense of identity and unity for the overall Carnival.

-The Carnival further diversified in 1984 with the appearance of the London School of Samba.
-Formed in that year, they were the first samba school in the UK and have paraded every year since (with the exception of 1992).
-Other samba schools have also paraded in Carnival, notably Acadêmicos de Madureira (1992–94), Quilombo do Samba (1993–2006) and the Paraiso School of Samba (since 2002).
-These groups are also notable as they sometimes parade with more than 200 performers, along with several decorated floats.